 Compaction of soil, concreting and tiling around tree trunk adversely affects its growth and life.
 It also reduces/ stops percolation of rain water into the sub soil and stops proper soil aeration of roots of the trees.
 This leads to tremendous damage to the trees.
 All greening agencies should leave a space of 6 ft. x 6 ft. around the tree trunk to ensure proper growth and long life in addition to recharging of underground water aquifer.
-All concerned Departments have already removed tiles/ concrete around the trees.
 It has been decided to leave sufficient breathing space around tree trunks while doing pavements on road berms, parking areas etc.